 How to apply

-Candidates should normally have a good Master's degree in a relevant subject.
+Candidates should normally have a good UK Master's degree (or overseas equivalent) in a relevant subject.
 In some cases prior knowledge of a language may be necessary or advisable.

 Applicants are also required to submit a brief research proposal.
 This should include a preliminary title for the research project, identify the main area of research (e.g. geographical region, time-period, language), comment critically on the existing literature and indicate likely sources for the research.
 Specific proposal requirements can be sought from the Department in which you are applying.